WTA roundup: Arruabarrena continues Bogota success

 Elsewhere in the second round, Australia’s Astra Sharma upset eighth-seeded Magda Linette of Poland 6-4, 6-3, and fifth-seeded Tamara Zidansek of Slovenia routed Sachia Vickery of the United States 6-2, 6-0.

-The last quarterfinal spot was up for grabs Thursday night with the Netherlands’ Bibiane Schoofs opposing Italy’s Sara Errani.
+The last quarterfinal spot was claimed later Thursday night when Italy’s Sara Errani made quick work of the Netherlands’ Bibiane Schoofs, 6-2, 6-1.

 Samsung Open